dAYOShACKER505/AXOM-FB-HACK/README.md

 # AXOM-FB-HACK
-facebook hacking tool for termux or linux 2020
+#facebook hacking tool for termux or linux 2020
+#Only use token for login or Dont use real id

 FEATURES: